Diseases

 • Costs of above measures

-Costs of serological tests, hygienic measures, culling affected animals.
-The costs are greatly variable from country to country, herd to herd and particularly vary with purpose of intervention and test-strategy used to achieve the goal.
+There are costs associated with serological tests, vaccines, hygienic measures and culling affected animals.
+The costs vary greatly from country to country and herd to herd and particularly vary with purpose of intervention and test-strategy used to achieve the goal.

 • Disease information from the WOAH